lammps/lammps/doc/src/fix_saed_vtk.rst

 The *file* keyword allows a filename to be specified.
-Every *Nfreq* steps, the vector of saed intensity data is written to a new file using the 3rd generation vtk format.
+Every *Nfreq* steps, the vector of saed intensity data is written to a new file using the third generation vtk format.
 The base of each file is assigned by the *file* keyword and this string is appended with _N.vtk where N is an index (0,1,2...) to account for situations with multiple diffraction intensity outputs.